 There are several ways to test for hard water.
-The most accurate test is done through an independent laboratory, using a sample you provide, but a comprehensive water test can be expensive and can take awhile for results.
-For fast and inexpensive, if less precise, results, try one of the methods below to get a rough estimate of your water's hardness.
+The most accurate test is done through an independent laboratory, using a sample you provide, but a comprehensive water test can be expensive and can take a while for results.
+For fast and inexpensive—if less precise—results, try one of the methods below to get a rough estimate of your water's hardness.

 Find a clean glass or plastic bottle with a tight-fitting cap.
 Fill the bottle 1/3 full with water straight from the faucet (should be about 8 to 10 ounces).

-Add 10 drops of dish washing liquid; use pure liquid soap (not "detergent") and shake well for at least 10 seconds.
-Set the bottle down and observe the results:
+Add 10 drops of dishwashing liquid; use pure liquid soap, not "detergent," and shake well for at least 10 seconds.
+Set the bottle down and observe the results.

 If the soapy solution foams up quickly, creating a lot of suds, and the water below the suds layer is relatively clear, you probably have at least fairly soft water.

-- If the... solution does not foam up well, creating only a shallow layer of suds, and the water below the suds is cloudy, you likely have hard water.
+However, if the solution does not foam up well, creating only a shallow layer of suds, and the water below the suds is cloudy, you likely have hard water.

 DIY Test Kit

 Home test kits for water quality are sold in home improvement and hardware stores and through many online retailers.
-Look for a kit made by a reputable water testing manufacturer, and make sure the kit tests for hardness.
+Look for a kit made by a reputable water-testing manufacturer, and make sure the kit tests for hardness.
 Some kits test only for specific contaminants, like radon, while others test for overall quality and safety.

-One of the simplest tests to perform is a wet-strip test, similar to a test for pool or spa water: you fill a container with tap water, immerse the paper test strip in... the water, then compare the resulting color of the strip with the kit's chart.
+One of the simplest tests to perform is a wet-strip test, similar to a test for swimming pool or spa water.
+You fill a container with tap water, immerse the paper test strip in the water, then compare the resulting color of the strip with the kit's chart.
 The instructions will tell you how hard your water is based on the result.